Are you planning a trip to Panama? Or, maybe you’re an armchair traveler wanting to be carried away to a tropical destination?

 Historian McCullough covers the history of the creation of the Panama Canal and the obstacles that occurred along the way.
 He’s a National Book Award winner, bringing the Panama Canal’s history to life with his storytelling prose.

 The History of Panama by Robert C. Harding

-The title says it all, wouldn’t you say?
+The title says it all.
 The History of Panama chronicles 500 years of Panama’s history from Columbus to modern day.
-Harding offers a comprehensive account of major events in Panama’s history, including Panama’s colonial period, post-Spanish times, the trial and errors of outside nations intervening to build the Panama Canal, and the impact of U.S. invasions into Panama.
+Harding offers a comprehensive account of major events in Panama’s history, including Panama’s colonial period, post-Spanish times, the trials and errors of outside nations intervening to build the Panama Canal, and the impact of U.S. invasions on Panama.

 Emperors in the Jungle by John Lindsay-Poland

 Emperors in the Jungle is a must-read for anyone interested in understanding the United States’ involvement in Panama.
 Written by Lindsay-Poland, Director of the Fellowship of Reconciliation’s Task Force on Latin America and the Caribbean, this book describes what America’s reasoning was for invading Panama numerous times and the aftermath that the U.S. presence had on Panama.

 The Panama Papers by Frederik Obermaier & Bastian Obermayer

 This explosive book written by two journalists reveals how the largest data leak in history took place.
 It details the revelations that came from four hundred journalists who took part in uncovering how the rich from all over the world hid billions of dollars.
 The people involved ranged from banks to diamond miners to celebrities and politicians.
 This is a fascinating read from an event that only recently became history.